Other names for cannabis

 - You have trouble thinking logically and remembering things that have just happened.

-- Cannabis can hit you the wrong way.
+- cannabis psychosis or a bad trip.
+Cannabis can hit you the wrong way.
 You can lose control and feel sick and fearful.